cwebber314/fastapi_telemetry/README.md

 Pros:
 - Traces Works out of the box with FastAPI
 - SQLAlchemy adapter is amazing
+- custom spans are easy - play really nice with automatic instrumentation

 Cons:
 - Can only sign in with public github/google identity unless you do something expensive